 Results

-Altogether 149 dogs met the inclusion criteria but 82 dogs were excluded due to failure to of the owners to return the questionnaire leaving 67 dogs for the final analysis.
+Altogether 149 dogs met the inclusion criteria but 82 dogs were excluded due to failure of the owners to return the questionnaire leaving 67 dogs for the final analysis.

 Arthroscopic Intervention (AI) group

+There were 44 dogs in the AI group.
 The Labrador retriever was the most frequent breed (28 dogs) followed by the German shepherd (6 dogs) with a total of 9 breeds (Table 2).
 There were 14 male, 12 male neutered, 1 female and 17 female neutered dogs.
 Bodyweight ranged from 16.5kg to 65.5kg (median 31.2kg, IQR 26.7-34.4).
 Age at diagnosis ranged from 5 to 64 months (median 17 months, IQR 10-33.2) and age at time of completion of the questionnaire ranged from 24 to 148 months (median 87.5 months, IQR 71-104).
 Two dogs were sound on both thoracic limbs at presentation, 5 dogs displayed bilateral lameness, 20 dogs were lame on the right and 17 dogs were lame on the left thoracic limb.
 Forty-one dogs presented with mild to moderate lameness and 1 dog was presented with severe lameness of the affected limb.

-The majority of dogs (34) in the AI group were diagnosed with bilateral disease, 6 dogs had MCPD in the right elbow only and 4 dogs had MCPD in the left elbow only diagnosed on CT.
+The majority of dogs (34/44) in the AI group were diagnosed with bilateral disease, 6 dogs had MCPD in the right elbow only and 4 dogs had MCPD in the left elbow only diagnosed on CT.
 The median total CT score for elbows at time of diagnosis for the AI group was 7/12 (IQR 6-8),